 Bone health: Stronger bones that are less likely to fracture or be affected by osteoporosis later in life.
 This is especially important for females who are at a higher risk of osteoporosis.

 Joint health: Moving heaving loads through full ranges of motion is good for joints!
 Strength training in a range of your 10-repetition maximum is advised for hip and knee osteoarthritis, even after total knee replacement surgeries.

 Tendon and ligament health: Strength training makes tendons and ligaments less susceptible to injury

-Sport performance: Listen up all you endurance athletes.
+Sport performance: Listen up endurance athletes.
 We can’t name a single sport or activity that would not benefit from strength training.
 Increasing strength improves endurance economy, power output, coordination, and so much more.
 There is rarely a downside to getting stronger.